From the above lists, I can agree mostly with

 2. While there is no such thing as a one-size-fits-all diet, most people don’t respond well to a diet that consists largely of refined carbs.

 3. While many vegetarians and vegans promote their diet as optimum health, for some their diet is a disaster, resulting in overeating, depression, and malnutrition.
+There are exceptions of course.
+Some vegetarians and vegans do flourish on their diet, but they appear to be the exception.
+Also the majority of vegetarians, 75%, quit within 9 years.

 4. The practices of factory farming, treating livestock like commodities, is a moral abomination that results in unspeakable cruelty.